Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Castle Ravenloft.md

 Strahd isn't actually at that location unless the card reading (see chapter 1) indicates that he is.

+If the characters ask Rahadin to lead the way, he de­ clines.
+If the characters ask for directions, he tells them whether they need to ascend, descend, or remain on the level they're at.
+If they attack him, he fights to the death.
+Otherwise, he doesn't leave until after they do.

 Strahd makes a surprise appearance.